FTX failure divides lawmakers on how tough to get with crypto regulation - NewsBreak

 FTX failure divides lawmakers on how tough to get with crypto regulation

-WASHINGTON, DC - DECEMBER 08: CEO of FTX Sam Bankman-Fried testifies during a hearing before the House Financial Services Committee at Rayburn House Office Building on Capitol Hill December 8, 2021 in Washington, DC.
+FTX founder Sam Bankman-Fried testifies during a hearing before the House Financial Services Committee at Rayburn House Office Building on Capitol Hill Dec.
+8, 2021, in Washington, DC.
 The committee held a hearing on "Digital Assets and the Future of Finance: Understanding the Challenges and Benefits of Financial Innovation in the United States."
-(Photo by Alex Wong/Getty Images)
+(Alex Wong/Getty Images)

 Members of a U.S. House committee disagreed at a Tuesday hearing about whether more aggressive federal regulation would have protected customers from the collapse of cryptocurrency firm FTX and the alleged fraud of its founder, Samuel Bankman-Fried.